vishalgoudmogili/cs421-research-study/README.md

 ## Steps to run the code

 1. Install `pyserini` by following the [guide](https://github.com/castorini/pyserini#-installation).
 We use pyserini to conduct dense retrieval and evaluation.
+Also run the `setup.py` to install the necessary packages.

 2. Download the prebuilt Contrever faiss index